gautamMalu/centos-xen/README.md

 # Centos 6.6 Xen iso Builder

-This repo allows one to create a custom CentOS 6.6 which delivers Xen 4.4 stack for CentOS 6.6.
+This repo allows one to create a custom CentOS 6.6 which delivers Xen 4.4 stack for CentOS 6.6 with libvirt and fully network bridge settings.
-It has been forked from [https://github.com/joyent/mi-centos-7]

 ## Requirements